 Stories From the People We Serve

-There is a Senior lady with the most beautiful head of long silver hair I’ve seen in a while.
+There is a senior lady with the most beautiful head of long silver hair I’ve seen in a while.
 She lives a short bus ride from the center.
-I used to think she was homeless because she always had a carry cart full of stuff with her.
+I use to think she was homeless because she always had a carry cart full of stuff with her.
 As we chatted one evening, I found out she has an apartment where she pays extremely low rent for the area.
 She’d been in that place for about 15 years under a special renters program.

 Therefore, she keeps her most valuable items with her.
 I didn’t mention all the other hell she was going through because it seems so bizarre.
 She seems to be a very intelligent lady with her thinking facilities in tack, so I suppose she was not just being paranoid.